 Term Insurance lasts a specific amount of time; for example 10 or 20 years.
 This type of insurance is good for temporary needs like wanting to pay off a 15 year mortgage or supporting elderly parents and is the most affordable way to go.
 Unfortunately, once the policy is up, it will be more expensive to get another term policy as life insurance costs increase with age.
 With that, should you want to take out another policy once yours expires, you will have to re-qualify with another insurance physical.
 If your health has declined, you will probably end up paying more for your premium.

-Permanent insurance, on the other hand, offers you coverage for the remainder of your life no matter how old you are when you pass away.
+Permanent insurance offers you coverage for the remainder of your life no matter how old you are when you pass away.
 The premium on a Permanent life insurance policy will most likely remain the same and in some cases will be stopped while your coverage still continues.
 Permanent insurance policies also offer the option to cash out part of your policy in the event you need to pay for an unexpected emergency, medical bills, opportunities, or college tuition for a child.
 Keep in mind, the initial premium for a Permanent policy is significantly higher than that of a Term policy.
 Your budget will play a big factor in which type of policy you choose to go with.
 If you choose to buy Term Insurance, ask your agent about the option of having part of your policy be Permanent.